oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 2. Locate **Related Resources** under the Resources menu on the left side of the homepage.

 	Locate **Related Resources** in the left menu.
-Clicking **Related Resource** provides quick access to all resources that have a relationship with another resource.
+Clicking **Related Resource** provides quick access to all resources associated with this resource.
 Using Related Resources we can easily identify which management agent monitors this concurrent manager.
-We again can see the concurrent manager processing node that runs within this concurrent manager.
-Finally we can easily identify the EBS Application this concurrent manager belongs to.
+This is useful if the status of the EBS Concurrent Processing instance is Not Reporting, which is usually caused by problems with the agent uploading data.
+We can also identify the EBS Application this concurrent manager belongs to.
 Now let's put it all together.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/4-2-home.png " ")